ilstar/search_bear_note/README.md

 ![select history](https://user-images.githubusercontent.com/128977/32293127-734243aa-beff-11e7-9b80-1c6462e466bb.png)

-## Shortcut
+## Shortcuts

-We can also trigger the Alfred window by "control + alt + b"
+* We can also trigger the Alfred window by "control + alt + b"
+* Now have a global shortcut to focus on 'Bear search notes', just press "alt + o" (of course you can change the shortcut very easily)

 ## Download
 Download from [releases page](https://github.com/ilstar/search_bear_note/releases/latest)